nus-cs2103-AY2122S1/ip/docs/README.md

 It's time to get rid of some tasks!
 Tell MBBPH to remove them from your task list!

-Simply enter in the following format:
+Simply enter the commond in the following format:
 - ```delete IndexOfTaskInList```

-**remember to use `list` to find the index before deleting a task
+**remember to use `list` to find the index before deleting a task!

 Example:
 ```java